 High-End Anything

 Buying anything that’s considered high-end is abrasive to any true cheapskate.
-Whether it be high-end clothing or accessories to luxury cars, a super frugal person doesn’t see the point.
+Whether it be high-end clothing or accessories to luxury vacations, a super frugal person doesn’t see the point.

 Instead, they opt to purchase items that meet their needs for as minimum of an expense as possible.